coderofsalvation/scalenodejs/README.md

 > when using remotes, use env-var `upstream=main.myserver.org` e.g. on remotes.
 By doing so, `app.ping()` will run through loadbalancer `main.myserver.org`.

-## centralized data
+## centralized calls & data

-all workers can save data centrally on `cluster/loadbalancer.js`:
+all workers can execute / save data centrally on `cluster/loadbalancer.js`:

 ```javascript
 await app.set("foo.bar",[{x:1}])         // generates db.json